I’m wondering these days about how to be a better friend. Modern life makes friendship hard.

 Sure I could have lunch with X, but if I finish this project now, I won’t have to work late tomorrow.
 And oh, I really need to get the car filled with petrol and there’s hockey tonight.
 It’d just be easier to do it another time…

-For 2019, I want to be the sort of friend that people trust they can count on to keep my word.
+This year, I want to be the sort of friend that people trust they can count on to keep my word.
 And sometimes that means treating them as a priority over things that might feel urgent, but really aren’t.

-Put Yourself Out
+Put Yourself Out for Friends

 I had a concussion a few weeks ago.
 For about a week, I was house-bound, with major dizziness and a sore head.